 Find out if your workers are training and motivated and if they have the necessary equipment for following through on your plan.
 Your plan should include solutions for any eventuality, so prepare to have the necessary spare parts for the equipment.
 Ensure that purchasing has ordered the material and it is the right stuff and it will arrive in time to keep your plan on schedule.

 Do the legwork to make sure everything needed to execute the plan is ready to go or will be when it is needed.
 Check back to make sure that everyone understands their role and the importance of their role in the overall success.

 Now that you have everything moving, you have to keep an eye on things.
-Make sure everything is going according to the plan.
-When it isn't going according to plan, you need to step in and adjust the plan, just as the orchestra conductor will adjust the tempo.
+Make sure everything is going according to the plan and, when it isn't going according to plan, step in and adjust the plan.